EasyGithDev/mqtt/README.md

 # Mqtt client
-I'll try to implement the draft as mentionned here : https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/
+I'll try to implement the draft as mentionned here :

+https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/

-## use as a binary
+## Use as a binary

-Open a terminal and type write :
+Open a terminal and write :
 ```bash
     ./make
 ```

+Or you can edit the make file to perfome your own buid command.

 You will find the binary in the bin folder.